arilamstein/acs-nativity/README.md

 **Note:** The keyword for MSAs is `metropolitan_statistical_area_micropolitan_statistical_area`, which is too long to display cleanly inside the table.
-It is still the correct keyword to use when calling `get_nativity_timeseries`.

 You can learn more in the [Additional Geographies](https://censusdis.readthedocs.io/en/stable/intro.html#additional-geographies) section of the `censusdis` documentation.